microsoft/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/index.md

 ## Introduction to the Contoso Sales Assistant

 You are a sales manager at Contoso, a multinational retail company that sells outdoor equipment.
 You need to analyze sales data to find trends, understand customer preferences, and make informed business decisions.
-To help you, Contoso has developed a conversational assistant that can answer questions about your sales data.
+To help you, Contoso has developed a conversational AI Agent that can answer questions about your sales data.

 ![Contoso Sales Assistant](media/persona.png)